i-pi/i-pi/docs/src/input-files.rst

 Depending on the field name, the values read from the external file will be used to initialize one component of the simulation or another (e.g. the positions or the velocities).
-The tag can be used as a shortcut to initialize the atom positions, labels, masses and possibly the cell parameters at the same time.
+The :ref:`initfile` tag can be used as a shortcut to initialize the atom positions, labels, masses and possibly the cell parameters at the same time.
 For instance,